Table of Contents

 - Stricter fingerprinting protection than Firefox

-Best for: Users who like Firefox’s functionality but want enhanced privacy without Mozilla’s data collection.
+Best for: Users who like Firefox’s functionality but want enhanced browser privacy without Mozilla’s data collection.
 Particularly good for technically-minded users who don’t mind occasional site compatibility issues in exchange for stronger privacy.

 Quick tip: LibreWolf doesn’t update automatically like Firefox, so be sure to install the separate LibreWolf WinUpdater if you’re using Windows.

-Firefox: The Familiar Option (With Caution)
+Firefox: The Familiar Option (Check Firefox Privacy Settings)

 What makes it good: